JonnyJD/python-discid/doc/usage.rst

 Fetching Metadata
 -----------------
-You can use `python-musicbrainz-ngs`_ to fetch metadata for your disc.
+You can use `python-musicbrainzngs`_ to fetch metadata for your disc.
 The relevant function is :func:`musicbrainzngs.get_releases_by_discid`::

  import discid